 Salvation involves the redemption of the whole man and is offered freely to all who accept Jesus Christ as Lord and Savior, who by His own blood obtained eternal redemption for the believer.
 In its broadest sense salvation includes regeneration, justification, sanctification, and glorification.
 There is no salvation apart from personal faith in Jesus Christ as Lord.
-Salvation is a gift from God and there are no works which any man can do to earn this gift of Salvation.
+Salvation is a gift from God and there are no works that any man can do to earn this gift of Salvation.

 Election is the gracious purpose of God, according to which He regenerates, justifies, sanctifies, and glorifies sinners.
 It is consistent with God giving each man the free will.

 All true believers endure to the end.
 Those whom God has accepted in Christ, and sanctified by His Spirit, will never fall away from the state of grace, but shall persevere to the end.
 Believers may fall into sin through neglect and temptation, whereby they grieve the Spirit, impair their graces and comforts, and bring reproach on the cause of Christ and temporal judgments on themselves; yet they shall be kept by the power of God through faith unto salvation.

 Regeneration, or the new birth, is a work of God’s grace whereby believers become new creatures in Christ Jesus.
 It is a change of heart wrought by the Holy Spirit through conviction of sin, to which the sinner responds in repentance toward God and faith in the Lord Jesus Christ.
 Repentance and faith are inseparable experiences of grace.
 Repentance is a genuine turning from sin toward God.
 Faith is the acceptance of Jesus Christ and commitment of the entire personality to Him as Lord and Savior.

 Justification is God’s gracious and full acquittal upon principles of His righteousness of all sinners who repent and believe in Christ.
 Justification brings the believer unto a relationship of peace and favor with God.